 What Is Confirmed, What Is Suspected, and What It Signals for Europe

 The 2026 Winter Games in northern Italy were always going to test infrastructure resilience.
-Mega events concentrate visibility, compress timelines, and amplify disruption.
+Mega-events concentrate visibility, compress timelines, and amplify disruption.
 In early February 2026, rail disruptions linked to suspected sabotage placed transport security at the center of the conversation.

 Some incidents are confirmed acts of sabotage.
 Others remain under investigation.
 A small number involve claimed responsibility without official attribution.
 Beyond Italy, Europe has experienced a measurable rise in sabotage and hybrid disruption cases over the past two years, including several where authorities explicitly cited Russian-linked direction.

-This article separates confirmed facts from allegations, compares Milano Cortina with the rail attacks during Paris 2024 Summer Olympics, and situates both within the broader European trend of hybrid threats.
+This article separates confirmed facts from allegations, compares Milano Cortina with the rail attacks during the Paris 2024 Summer Olympics, and situates both within the broader European trend of hybrid threats.

 Publicly Acknowledged Incidents